tpcyprianos/reproducibility-research/environment/README.md

     --volume=$HOME/neo4j/data:/data \
     neo4j
 ```
-7. Open in your Browser (http://localhost:7474) *Check out in the benning of your Docker shell the IP Address that it configures, and replace in the localhost this IP Address*
+7. Open in your Browser (http://localhost:7474) *Check out in the benning of your Docker shell the IP Address that it configures, and replace the localhost to the IP Address*
 8. In the first access, the ``user`` and ``password`` are ``neo4j``, but you have to change the ``password``(For the experiment used in this repository, the password used is ``neo4jresearch``, but you can create yours)
 Note: The Graph Database will be in the directory: ``$HOME/Neo4j/Data``